JeanBaptisteServais/BACKEND-Treatment-data-immovible/README.md

 # WHAT IS IT ?

-by the government data on the price of properties we have made a page that gives the average price of houses by their room as well as their square meter and apartments on a department!
+by the data give by the governement <a href=https://www.data.gouv.fr/fr/datasets/demandes-de-valeurs-foncieres/> <em>here</em></a> on the price of properties we have made a page that gives the average price of houses by their room as well as their square meter and apartments on a department!
 We also display a google map to located the user.